entropic-dev/boltzmann/docs/content/concepts/middleware.md

 Middleware is Boltzmann's primary mechanism for exposing configurable behavior to you.
-It is also Boltzmann's mechanism for enabling [dependency injection].
+It is also Boltzmann's mechanism for enabling [dependency injection][ref-di].
 It's a powerful concept!
 This document will cover how to talk about middleware and how to attach it to your application.
-Other documents cover [how to write middleware] and [what middleware boltzmann makes available to your application].
+Other documents cover [how to write middleware][ref-guide] and [what middleware boltzmann makes available to your application][ref-reference].

 > :warning: This document does not cover how to parse incoming request bodies.
 > that information is available [in the body parsing] document.